coj337/TheDNSer/Readme.md

 ```

 ## Nuget Library
-There is a nuget library published as "DNS_Bruteforcer" for using this library natively in another application.
+There is a nuget library published as "DNS Bruteforcer" for using the library natively in another application.
 See Program.cs for example library usage.